 - Complete a Marshall University Direct Deposit Form located at http://www.wvsao.gov/electronicpayments/files/Payroll_Direct_Deposit_Form_Start_Change_Cancel.pdf, and submit it the Payroll Office, Room 203, Old Main.

 The Marshall University School of Medicine Office of Student Assistance strives to meet your financial needs by providing funds through federal, state, and institutional programs.
 In addition, the office offers comprehensive financial aid counseling and debt management services.
-In support of these efforts, below for your information and reference is the Marshall University School of Medicine (MUSOM) Financial Assistance Guide.

 For efficient handling of MUSOM students’ financial aid records, inquiries, and other financial aid related questions, please contact: